LucyHCollins/Teacher_Turnover/README.md

   This project was developed in Jupyter Notebooks to allow for clean, narrative-driven presentation of the code and the results.
   Visualizations were created in Tableau Public

-## Gathering the Data
+## Data Source

 Data in this project comes from the Kentucky Derpment of Education https://reportcard.kyschools.us/data-download?pid=c340f7d5-efbd-5fb8-cab8-3a128835f84c Under the Overview --> Faculty Profile --> Teacher Working Conditions, Teacher Turnover

-Salary data came from the Kentucky Department of Education https://www.education.ky.gov/districts/FinRept/Pages/School%20District%20Personnel%20Information.aspx Average Certified and Classified Sfaff Data --> Certified Salaries (1985-2025)
+Salary data came from the Kentucky Department of Education https://www.education.ky.gov/districts/FinRept/Pages/School%20District%20Personnel%20Information.aspx Average Certified and Classified Staff Data --> Certified Salaries (1985-2025)

-The data for this project was collected from Kentucky Department of Education website.
+## Data Summary
 Three main data sets were included in the analysis.
-Teacher Salary included the average certified salary for each of Kentucky's school districts.
-The Teacher Turnvover Percent was calculated by the dividing the total number of the teachers in that district by the number of teachers who were not employeed.
-The Working Conditions data set included ratings given by the teachers based on three categores: school leadership, managing student behavior, and school climate.
+Teacher Salary included the average certified salary for each of Kentucky's school districts for the 2023-2024 school year.
+The Turnvover Percent reports what percentage of teachers did not return to work in the same district.
+This includes both teachers who left the teaching profession and teachers who changed districts.
+The Working Conditions data set included ratings given by the teachers anonymously on the bi-annual Imapct Survey.
+I used three working conditions: school leadership, managing student behavior, and school climate.

 ### Data Dictionary
  | Column Name | Description | Data Type |